Deployment circuit breaker - Amazon Elastic Container Service

 The deployment circuit breaker is the rolling update mechanism that determines if the tasks reach a steady state.
 The deployment circuit breaker has an option that will automatically roll back a failed deployment to the deployment that is in the COMPLETED state.

 When a service deployment changes state, Amazon ECS sends a service deployment state change event to EventBridge.
 This provides a programmatic way to monitor the status of your service deployments.
-For more information, see Service deployment state change events.
+For more information, see Amazon ECS service deployment state change events.
 We recommend that you create and monitor an EventBridge rule with an eventName of SERVICE_DEPLOYMENT_FAILED so that you can take manual action to start your deployment.
-For more information, see Creating an EventBridge Rule in the Amazon EventBridge User Guide.
+For more information, see Getting started with EventBridge in the Amazon EventBridge User Guide.

 Example: